drogatkin/7Bee/README.md

 *   **mkd** - creates directories from list of parameters.
 Returns array of success code for every parameter.
 Directories get created from current work directory unless fully qualified name is specified.
 *   **mv** - similar to cp, but does move.
 *   **match** - matches string value to pattern, 1st parameter is a pattern, second is a string.
 More about patterns is [here](http://java.sun.com/j2se/1.5.0/docs/api/java/util/regex/Pattern.html).
-*   **newerthan** - compares last modification time of files defined by first parameter with last modification time corresponding files defined by second parameters and returns a list of files with later time.
+*   **newerthan** - compares a last modification time of files defined by first parameter with a last modification time corresponding files defined by the second parameter and returns a list of files with later time.
 If extensions are defined in first and second parameters, then they are ignored to find corresponding files.
 *   **newerwithdependency** - is similar to _newerthan_ , but looks in Java dependency, so for example if some Java file has newer date than corresponding byte code file, all dependent on this byte code Java files will be added to a  result.
 One or two additional parameters specify default class name to return, unless non empty result produced, and a package prefix, when source directory points to not top level package.
 *   **now** - returns current time.
 *   **read** - reads content of file and returns it as a result, 1st parameter is a file name, 2nd a separator pattern for returning an array, and 3rd is encoding.